ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 `*Jolly: Now you love that outfit*`

   And just as he said it, she did.
 Samantha looked down and noticed how sexy she looked, how comfortable she was, the range of motion she had, and she couldn't imagine why she didn't like it earlier.
-She knew she only liked it because she made him, but she really felt like she liked it.
+She knew she only liked it because he made her, but she really felt like she liked it.

 `*SamIAm: Oh god Master*`